tytydraco/yessleep/out/Josephs_Skin.md

 Joseph still laughs at his own jokes.
 Wears that wide, guileless smile, reserves a tighter one for polite company.
 He has a scar on his left cheek from a childhood fight.
 That was over a girl too.
 At least, that was our story.
 He bled more than expected, I cried more than necessary, but it faded into a natural part of his human topography.
 His own mother wouldn’t be able to tell them apart.

 But… he’s different.
-Irreparably so, but invisibly, like mold nestling into the floorboards of an abandoned home.
+Irreparably so, but invisibly, like mold settling into the floorboards of condemned home.

+I’m the only one that knows it.

 A place full of strangers, that’s where the notion crept into my mind, fully bloomed.
 Joseph made me his plus one.
 It was his girlfriend’s birthday, his first public appearance as her boyfriend.